adeelmahmood/haws/README.md

 -Ds3.remote.dir = name of folder where files should be copied in S3
 ```

 The application will start with HAWS logo and then you should see a bunch of log output.
 After that you should see messages indicating that upload is in progress.
 Wait until you see Upload completed for all 10 files.
-Then you can go to your AWS console and in S3 you should your new bucket with all the files uploaded !!!
+Then you can go to your AWS console and in S3 you should see your new bucket with all the files uploaded.

 ```